williamd1k0/sake/README.md

 make
 ```

-All processed files with be saved to `out/` directory.
+All processed files will be saved to `out/` directory.

 # Project Structure